 So, what will the integration look like and support?

 Shared Constructs drive Cloud Management Platform/Product use cases, Cloud Account, Cloud Zones, Projects, Users, Blueprints…

 - Capacity Workload

 Understand Deployment Costs

 New Dashboards that are aligned to operational workflows

 Lots of new out-of-the-box Management Packs

 Such as?
-Well, there is a new AWS Management Pack that comes with lots of new dashboards and supports a great deal of AWS specific features and content.
+Well there is a new Amazon Web Services (AWS) Management Pack that comes with lots of new dashboards and supports a great deal of AWS specific features and content.